openeuropa/drupal-module-template/README.md

 ## Start development of a new module

-Start building a new module
+### Start building a new module
 ```
 $ composer create-project openeuropa/drupal-module-template oe_my_new_module
 ```

-### Actions
-- Replace all occurrences of `drupal-module-template` with the module name.
+### Start manually building a module
-- Rename the info file.
+- Clone the repo
-- Remove the reference to this script from the composer manifest and delete it.
+- Run ./replace-names.sh (see the script to know the actions)

 ## Development setup